OlgaHuawei/draft-havel-nmop-digital-map-concept/draft-havel-nmop-digital-map-concept.md

 ## Digital Map

 Digital Map provides the core multi-layer topology model and data for the Digital Twin and connects them to the other Digital Twin models and data.
+This includes layers from physical topology to service topology.

-The Digital Map modelling defines the core topological entities (network, node, link, and interface), their role in the network, core properties, and relationships both inside each layer and between the layers.
+The Digital Map modelling defines the core topological entities (network, node, link, and interface) at each layer, their role in the network, core properties, and relationships both inside each layer and between the layers.

 The Digital Map model can be approached as a topological model that is linked to other functional parts of the Digital Twin and